 Sunspots are usually light brown (generally called freckles) and appear mostly on the face, neck, chest, and hands, which are primarily exposed to UV rays.
 People who have light to medium skin tones develop freckles, and they get darker with continuous sun exposure.

 Visual examination of the skin is enough for diagnosing sunspots.
 However, some sunspots may be a sign of skin cancer (melanoma).
-In that case, the skin care specialist may conduct several other tests.
+In that case, a skincare specialist may conduct several other tests.
 Primarily, they follow the ABCDE guideline:

 - A – for detecting Asymmetry